ponylang/corral/README.md

 Use [ponyup](https://github.com/ponylang/ponyup) to install corral.

-The following command will download the latest release of `corral` and install it to `~/.pony/ponyup/bin` by default.
-This requires `ponyup`, our toolchain multiplexer, to be installed.
+The following command is assuming that `ponyup`, our toolchain multiplexer, is already installed on your machine and `~/.pony/ponyup/bin` is already added to your $PATH environment variable.
 If you don't have it installed, please follow the [instructions](https://github.com/ponylang/ponyup#installing-ponyup).

+It will download the latest release of `corral` and install it to `~/.pony/ponyup/bin` by default.

 ```bash
 ponyup update corral release